Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 * Once completed and tested, the System Owner or designee uploads the signed IRP into RiskVision.
 * Each site is responsible for developing local level procedures incorporating VA-CSOC areas of responsibility.
-* The Incident Response Plan must meet the following standards in creation: o ÊInformation Access and Privacy Program o ÊNIST Special Publication 800-61 - Computer Security Incident Handling Guide o ÊVA Handbook 6500.3, Certification and Authorization of Federal Information Systems Continuous Monitoring Requirement Ð The IRP must be tested and updated on an annual basis or when a significant change in the system or a major change in the data occurs.
+* The Incident Response Plan must meet the following standards in creation: o Information Access and Privacy Program o NIST Special Publication 800-61 - Computer Security Incident Handling Guide o VA Handbook 6500.3, Certification and Authorization of Federal Information Systems Continuous Monitoring Requirement Ð The IRP must be tested and updated on an annual basis or when a significant change in the system or a major change in the data occurs.

 ### 4.2.7 Information Security Contingency Plan (ISCP)